 Your house.
 You need to have a dedicated place for your puppy to rest, as well as play around with toys.

 The Corgi Basset is a medium-sized breed and is considerably active, so if you live in an apartment, this dog might not be for you.

 Your schedule.
 Puppies, especially at a young age, need a large amount of socialization and attention.

 If they do not get this, they struggle to find comfort in a household and struggle to assimilate into everyday life.

-You need to make time and alter your schedule in order to help your dog grow and provide it with company, or make sure someone else in your family is home frequently.
+You need to make time and alter your schedule to help your dog grow and provide it with company, or make sure someone else in your family is home frequently.

 Gender.
 This one is pretty simple, and shouldn’t be a hard decision for you on your own, or with your family.

 Color.
 Whether you’re fussy or not when it comes to color, you will need to decide on a preference when choosing from a breeder.

 Spaying/Neutering.
 This is an important decision, so maybe ask friends or family with dogs for advice or opinions before choosing your preference.